 - Gum disease – The gums may not attach properly to the roots (receding gums), exposing the root dentine which is not protected by enamel.

 - Over-brushing – If one brushes too forcefully, with a side-to side technique or with too hard a brush, the enamel may be thinned.
+More abrasive toothpastes, such as those for whitening, may also lead to problems.
 May also lead to ‘sensitive’ gums, ie the gums may feel tender.
 The area around the gum-line is most often affected.

 - Dental decay- This is a common cause of making teeth sensitive to cold and heat.